-Lactation rooms will be kept active and supplied with disinfecting wipes.
-Surfaces will be cleaned daily by Facilities staff.
+Lactation rooms remain available and are supplied with disinfecting wipes.
+Surfaces are cleaned daily by Facilities staff.

 Stairs

 Stairs are the preferred means of travel between floors due to limited elevator occupancy.
 Building occupants are required to also maintain social distancing protocols within stairwells and are advised not to congregate.